davelosert/gh-org-license-audit/README.md

 ## Usage

-The tool currently supports two commands which you can run serially
+The tool currently supports two commands which you can run serially.

 ### Export Licenses